 Objects of Belief from the Vatican: Art of Africa, Oceania, and the Americas

-This exhibition is organized by the Fine Arts Museums of San Francisco with gratitude for exceptional loans from the collection of the Vatican Ethnological Museum.
+This exhibition is organized by the Fine Arts Museums of San Francsico with gratitude for exceptional loans from the collections of the Vatican Ethnological Museum.

 Generous support provided by Lauren L. T. Hall and David Hearth, and John F. Kunowski and Richard Benefield.